Marcus M. Key: Education and early career

 Key attended public schools in Lakeland, Florida and Little Rock, Arkansas.
 He studied at Columbia University beginning in 1941, but in 1943 his studies were interrupted by military service in World War II.
 He served in the 20th Air Force as a B-29 navigator and radar navigator-bombardier, flying ten combat missions in the Pacific including the "Last Mission" of the bombing of the Nippon Oil Company at Akita on Aug.
 14, 1945.

 He returned to Columbia University in 1947, earning his A.B. in 1949 and M.D. in 1952.
-He then earned an Master of Industrial Health at the Harvard University School of Public Health in 1954.
+He then earned a Master of Industrial Health at the Harvard University School of Public Health in 1954.
 He was an Assistant Resident in Dermatology at Presbyterian Hospital in New York City during 1954–56, and a Clinical Fellow in Dermatology at Cincinnati General Hospital during 1956–58.

 He became a Medical Officer in the Division of Occupational Health, the predecessor of NIOSH, in 1956.
 He became Assistant Chief of the Dermatology Section in 1960 and its Chief in 1965.
 He became Chief of Clinical Services and Acting Chief of the Appalachian Laboratory for Occupational Respiratory Diseases in 1967.
-As part of the Public Health Service reorganizations of 1966–1973, the Division of Occupational Health became the Bureau of Occupational Safety and Health; Key became its Deputy Director in 1968 and its Director in 1969.
+As part of the Public Health Service reorganizations of 1966–1973, the Division of Occupational Health became the Bureau of Occupational Safety and Health; Key became its deputy director in 1968 and its director in 1969.